szybec31/Iris-Classfication/README.md

 ## Exercise 2.

 - Read data from file
-- Preapare data for visualisation
+- Preapare data for visualization
 - Create chart of each combination of features

 ![Parametry symulacji](Photo/zad2.png)